-- Private beaches are difficult to book unless you're having a very intimate wedding.
+- Public or private?
+Private beaches are difficult to book unless you're having a very intimate wedding.
 Public beaches allow for more guests, but require a permit and usually can't guarantee a way to keep out curious onlookers.

-- If you hold the reception on the sand, you'll need to rent tents and may need permits for serving food and drinks.
+- For the reception.
+If you hold the reception on the sand, you'll need to rent tents and may need permits for serving food and drinks.
 Most beaches don't allow alcohol for regular beachgoers, but you can always check to see if there are exceptions for events.

-- Essentially, the key is to research your local beaches and find out their requirements regarding the amount of guests allowed, privacy, alcohol, bonfire rules, etc.
+- Always research.
+The key is to research your local beaches and find out their requirements regarding the amount of guests allowed, privacy, alcohol, bonfire rules, etc.

-- Because of the difficulty with finding a location and all the permits and ordinances to keep in mind, longer engagements are often better for beach weddings.
+- Engagement length.
+Because of the difficulty with finding a location and all the permits and ordinances to keep in mind, longer engagements are often better for beach weddings.

-- You should have microphones for the ceremony, as it will likely be hard to hear the proceedings over the sounds of the ocean and wind.
+- Sound issues.
+You should have microphones for the ceremony, as it will likely be hard to hear the proceedings over the sounds of the ocean and wind.

-- Beach resorts are a great option since they deal with weddings regularly and often have some wonderful all-inclusive packages.
+- Consider properties.
+Beach resorts are a great option since they deal with weddings regularly and often have some wonderful all-inclusive packages.

-- Have a daytime ceremony; at night the ocean is hard to see, especially in photos.
+- Time of day.
+Have a daytime ceremony; at night the ocean is hard to see, especially in photos.
 Even sunset is risky, as once the sun sets, it sets fast.
 If you’re expecting hot weather, morning nuptials will help everyone stay cool.

-- Shorter veils, no veil, a headpiece, or pretty flowers in your hair, are better in the wind.
-Although beachy waves may seem like a natural choice for your wedding hair, an updo will keep hair out of your face.
+- Accessory choices.
+Cathedral veils, no veil, a headpiece, or pretty flowers in your hair are better in the wind.
+Longer veils flow beautifully, while shorter styles can wind up in your face.
+Although beachy waves may seem like a natural choice for your wedding hair, an updo will keep hair out of the way.

-- A sheath dress in a lighter fabric will feel better on the sand, and grooms might be better off without a suit jacket.
+- The right dress.
+A sheath dress in a lighter fabric will feel better on the sand, and grooms might be better off without a suit jacket.

-- If you don't want to go barefoot or wear sandals, consider a hidden wooden walkway for your aisle so you can more easily walk in your heels.
+- How to walk.
+If you don't want to go barefoot or wear sandals, consider a hidden wooden walkway for your aisle so you can more easily walk in your heels.

-- As with all outdoor weddings, have a back-up plan in case of weather.
+- Have a plan B. As with all outdoor weddings, have a back-up plan in case of weather.